 Becoming a parent is an exciting and life-changing step.
 Be well-prepared for the costs and budget for them.

-Cost of having a baby
+Tally the costs of having a baby

 Having a baby costs money.
 It's possible to plan and save for most of these costs, but some can be unexpected.
-The earlier you start, the better.

 Pregnancy and birth costs